SirRGB/dockdroid/README.md

 - dotfiles: .gitconfig for syncing and .ssh for authentification.
 Needs to be copied from the host manually.
 - keys: Contains keys for signing the build.
 Will be generated automatically if not provided.
 - logs: Contains logs and error messages.
 - ccache: Used for build caching to speed up compilation.
 Set to 80GB by default.
-Can be disabled by overwriting the value with 0 for space saving.
+Can be disabled by overwriting the value with 0 for space-saving.
 - secrets: If token.sh is provided (optional), it will be read.
 You can specify GITHUB_TOKEN, TELEGRAM_TOKEN and TELEGRAM_CHAT here.